-3. China: Side plates go to the left of the main plate setting.
+3. China: Side plates or bread plates go to the left of the main plate setting.
 If you are serving a salad, you can place the salad bowl either on top of the dinner plate or the side plate.

 4. Glasses: Wine glass goes above the tip of the main course knife.
 If you are using more than one glass, arrange them in the order they will be used.
 Liqueur glasses don’t belong into your main setting – bring them out separately after clearing your dinner dishes.

 5. Napkins: If you know how to make a pretty fancy fold, use it to decorate the table by putting it on the top of the main plate.
 If you are using it flat, place it on the side plate or under knife and spoon.

 6. Place Cards: These a great idea if you are having a large gathering – having them will avoid awkward moments when your guests are seating themselves.
 Place Cards are easy to make – you can make simple ones by just folding an unlined recipe card in half and writing names on in calligraphy.